Komaali Kings: Plot

 The film's title is inspired by the Sri Lankan box office hit 1976 Tamil film Komaligal.
 The theme of the movie is simple but a master plan.

 "Komaali Kings" revolves around Siva Sithambaram (Raja Ganesan), an average next-door neighbour whose mundane life takes a hilarious turn when a distant relative Pat (King Ratnam) and his family from London decide to stay with him for the duration of their trip to attend a family wedding.

 Cast

-The cast includes the Tamil-speaking Sinhala film lead actor, Darshan Dharmaraj, and lead actress, Niranjani Shanmugaraja, along with director King Ratnam playing an important role as the character of 'Pat'.
-More importantly, the film consists of an all-Sri Lankan crew, with most of them making their acting debuts.
+Apart from the three lead actors, the film consists of an all-Sri Lankan crew, with most of them making their acting debuts.